seroanalytics/seroanalytics.github.io/README.md

 * `_data/visualise.yml`

-You must provide a name, description and gh repo for each tool, plus an optional logo, docs link, and link to a web app
+You must provide a name, description and gh repo for each tool, plus an optional logo, docs link, and link to a web app.
+Logo files should be placed in the `_assets` subdirectory.

 e.g. a complete entry looks like:
 ```yaml